 Nested Transactions in SQL Server

 In our previous article, we explained everything about the Transactions with examples.
-Here, we show you what the Nested Transactions in SQL Server are and how to create them with examples.
-We will also discuss the Transaction Save Points in SQL Server.
+Here, we show you the Nested Transactions in SQL Server and how to create them with examples.
+We will also discuss the Transaction Save Points.

-From the below screenshot, you can see, we created a new table to demonstrate the SQL Server Nested Transactions.
+From the screenshot below, we created a new table to demonstrate the SQL Server Nested Transactions.

 Nested Transactions in SQL Server 1

-In this SQL Server Nested Transactions example, we will use the @@TRANCOUNT to display the number of transactions that occurred at each layer.
+In this SQL Server Nested Transactions example, we will use the @@TRANCOUNT to display the number of transactions at each layer.
 It is a simple example without any problem.

 SELECT 'Before Staring any Transaction', @@TRANCOUNT